This article explains how you can define a backup job in Backup4all that will back-up your data from Microsoft Azure.

-The Azure cloud platform is more than 200 products and cloud services designed to help you bring new solutions to life - to solve today’s challenges and create the future.
+The Azure cloud platform has more than 200 products and cloud services designed to help you bring new solutions to life - to solve today’s challenges and create the future.
 Build, run, and manage applications across multiple clouds, on-premises, and at the edge, with the tools and frameworks of your choice.

 How to backup from Azure

-2. On the Where do you want to save the backup? page, select the backup destination you want to use.
+- On the Where do you want to save the backup? page, select the backup destination you want to use.
 In this article we will use a Removable USB drive.
-Press Next
+Press Next.

-4. Type a name for this configuration.
+- Type a name for this configuration.
 Enter the credentials for Azure and press Test, to make sure everything is correctly configured.
-Then press Save
+Then press Save.

-5. The new configuration will appear in the sources list.
+- The new configuration will appear in the sources list.
 Select the files you want to back up.
-Press Next
+Press Next.

-9. On the Personalize your backup job page, enter a name for the backup in the Backup name field.
+- On the Personalize your backup job page, enter a name for the backup in the Backup name field.
 Then simply press Save -> Save and run to run the backup job.